Dairon Blanco Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to allow the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- The Pirates surrender the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- The Pirates will send Selby (1-0) out for his second start of the season.
+- The Pirates will look to Jackson (0-1) in his third start of the season.

-- In his most recent time out on Saturday, the right-hander threw two scoreless innings against the Chicago Cubs without surrendering a hit.
+- The right-hander last appeared in relief on Thursday, when he tossed six innings against the Chicago Cubs, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.